MASILab/WM_learning_release/WM_learning.md

 ```
 mv $your_T1_file $HOME/INPUTS
 ```
 Then, the raw T1 file would be moved into $HOME/INPUTS folder.
+In the INPUTS directory, we don't make any assumption about the name of T1.
+But we assume that T1 file should be in format of **.nii.gz**

 #### Step 3 Run the singularity